imba/imba.io/docs/3-More/Touch.md

 > ontouchmove, ontouchend, and ontouchcancel do not bubble like regular events.
 The element on which ontouchstart was called will capture the touch, and all future events (move,end,cancel) will be called on that element.

-- Explain what seperate touch from regular events
+- Explain what separate touch from regular events

 > Even though touch-handlers are declared the same way as regular event handlers,